 Description

 An annual monoecious plant with a creeping stem and branched tendrils.
-The leaves are large, deeply three-five-parted.
-Flowers unisexual, light yellow.
-The fruit of the watermelon is a spherical false berry.
-The fruits are large, spherical, rarely oval or cylindrical with a smooth surface, with red or pink juicy sweet pulp and numerous seeds.
-Some varieties have white or yellowish white flesh.
+The leaves are large, deeply three to five divided.
+The flowers are unisexual, light yellow.
+The fruit of watermelon is a spherical false berry.
+The fruits are large, spherical, less often oval or cylindrical with a smooth surface, with red or pink juicy sweet pulp and numerous seeds.
+Some varieties have white or yellowish-white flesh.
 The color of the bark is green, dark green, sometimes white with a pattern in the form of stripes or a grid.
 Stem length 2–3 m.

 Spreading

-Watermelon is cultivated in many regions of the Earth with a dry and hot climate.
-Watermelon is native to South and Central Africa.
+Watermelon is cultivated in many regions of the Earth with dry and hot climates.
+The homeland of watermelon is South and Central Africa.

 Cultivated on melons.